Student Exchange is an exhilarating opportunity that allows students to undertake a semester of study for credit at other well-recognised Law Schools.

-Students are automatically considered for the Melbourne Global Grant, offered through Melbourne Global Mobility.
+Students are automatically considered for the Melbourne Global Scholars Award, offered through Melbourne Scholarships

-The Board of Examiners requires that students seeking admission to practice obtain an Academic Conduct Report from all Institutions at which they study, including those overseas.
+Students seeking admission to practice obtain a Student Conduct Report from all institutions at which they study, including those overseas.

-Students should in the first instance approach their Host Institutions Exchange Advisor with this request, if there is someone more appropriate they will be able to direct you to them.
-Students need to make a reasonable attempt at seeking an Academic Conduct Report.
-If the Host Institution agrees but is unsure of the wording students may provide them with a template.
+Students should in the first instance approach their host institutions Exchange Advisor with this request; if there is someone more appropriate they will be able to direct you to them.
+Students must make a reasonable attempt at seeking a Student Conduct Report.
+If the host institution agrees but is unsure of the wording students may provide them with a template (DOC).

-In the event that an ACR request has been made and rejected students will need to provide evidence of the original request and of the University's response to the Board of Examiners.
+In the event that an SCR request has been made and rejected, students will need to provide evidence of the original request and of the host institution’s response.

-In the event that an ACR request has been made and there's no response students will need to provide evidence of the original request and a follow-up request to the Board of Examiners.
+In the event that an SCR request has been made and there is no response students will need to provide evidence of the original request and a follow-up request.